AARP Hearing Center

 Financial assistance

-Public-benefit programs should ensure that families headed by grandparents and other caregiver relatives receive sufficient support for economic security and well-being.
+Public-benefit programs should ensure that all kinship caregivers receive sufficient support for economic security and well-being.

 States, with help from the federal government, should increase available benefit levels.
 They should adopt subsidized guardianship programs.
-The disparity between benefits paid to grandparents and other caregiver relatives versus benefits paid to foster parents should be narrowed.
-For example, they should equal approximately 80 to 85 percent of the amount the state would provide a foster-care household.
+The disparity between benefits paid to kinship caregivers and foster parents should be narrowed or eliminated.

 For households receiving multiple child-only grants from Temporary Assistance for Needy Families, the grant amounts should be equal for each child.
 The amount should not decline for each additional child after the first, as is now typically the case.